JJU115/JPlay-NesEmulator/README.md

   * (9) MMC2
   * (66) GxROM

 This amounts to ~1412 different games.
-Note that ROM dumps with bad iNES headers will likely crash the program.
+Be wary of ROM dumps with bad iNES headers.
 Of the first 16 bytes only the first 6 are used, GxROM mapped games will use the top 4 bits of byte 7, the remaining unused bytes should be 0.